nicolares20/scrum/README.md

 ### The Scrum Team:
 The Scrum Team in any scrum process is divided up into 3 different categories:
 1. **Product Owner**: usually hired by a client or business, the source of knowledge for the product who defines and communicates the product vision with the rest of the team, and ensures the backlog accurately represents the product vision at hand
-* Product Backlog: the list of items necessary for the creation and definition of the product
+* **Product Backlog**: the list of items necessary for the creation and definition of the product
 2. **Scrum Master**: ensures that all members are sticking to their tasks, and is there to help remove any blockers or impediments for the dev team, while maintaining strict transparency and communication with the product owner.
 3. **Dev Team**: the developers who do the work and execution of the product by building out the features and enhancements defined by the product owner.
 Also architect, code, and test all items placed on the product log.